-Reporting something (e.g. missed bin or fly tipping) is often best done through your personal account on the GCC website - see myaccount.
-Or on your phone - download the app “MyGlasgow"”.
-Also, you can highlight a problem by reporting it through the GCC twitter handle @myGlasgowCC
+General information about waste & recycling can be seen on the Glasgow City Council (GCC) website.
+This is also where you can report something (e.g. missed bin or fly tipping).
+Or else on your phone - download the app “MyGlasgow"”.
+You can also highlight a problem by reporting it through the GCC X (twitter) handle @myGlasgowCC or telephone 0141 287 1058

 Check your collection days for blue, grey and green bins: